 - Coverage limits – Coverage limits are how the insurance companies will cap the amount they have to pay out after a covered loss.
 By increasing the cost of the policy, policyholders can increase the limit that the insurer will pay out for a covered loss.

 - Deductible – The deductible is the amount that the insured party must pay toward damages caused by a covered loss before the insurance company is responsible for payment.
-If the policyholder agrees to pay a higher deductible, the premium will be lower.
+If the policyholder agrees to pay a higher deductible, the premium will be lowered.
 A lower deductible means a higher premium.

 - Duration of coverage – Typically coverage is available in 6 or 12 month time periods.
 It is possible to extend the length of coverage, but doing so will also likely increase the cost of the policy.
 The longer the insurer provides coverage to a project, the more likely a loss becomes.